Level Up To Web3 Music: 5 Trade Secrets For Independent Artists

-Web3 is quickly gaining ground – especially in the music industry, with artists such as Steve Aoki, Snoop Dogg and Grimes becoming major supporters of the web3 music industry.
-Here are a few ways to level up your music to web3, even if you’re an independent artist.
+Web3 is quickly gaining ground – especially in the music industry.
+Artists like Steve Aoki, Snoop Dogg and Grimes are major supporters of the Web3 music industry and its more artist-centric approach.
+If you’re thinking of joining their ranks, here are a few ways to successfully transition to Web3, even if you’re an emerging and independent artist.

 5 Web3 music tips for independent artists